 - Keywords Extraction

-VIDIZMO’s search within the platform is done by searching relevant metadata, tags, video title, video description, author, categories, closed captions, and filters in the search bar.
+VIDIZMO’s allows you to create a searchable video platform where you can assign to videos relevant metadata, tags, video title, video description, author, categories, closed captions, and filters.
 By entering any of these relevant details of the video, VIDIZMO’s powerful search tool will generate the appropriate result in the platform.
 A good example can be of the insurance agency, where a claim adjuster looking for a particular video uploaded by the claimant can search the video by entering the claim number entered by the claimant while uploading the video.

 Another use for faceted search is in Law Enforcement agencies.
 One of the most challenging and time-consuming tasks for any Law Enforcement during an investigation is the search for incident data and metadata during the analysis of digital evidence.
 VIDIZMO’s Digital Evidence Management is positioned to help law enforcement agencies solve the most challenging task of searching digital evidence content.
 By selecting the search facets through choosing the right filters and categories, VIDIZMO automatically filters out irrelevant sub facets.
 Because the system generates only relevant evidence with every selection, it allows law enforcement agencies to drill down into searching results with precision and accuracy.